 Another theory says that the disciples stole the body during the night.
 Like the previous theory, such reasoning is illogical.
 (1) What physical benefits would the disciples receive from stealing the body of Jesus and preaching that he was resurrected?
-That kind of preaching cost many of the disciples their freedom, their possessions, and even their lives.
+That kind of preaching cost many of them their freedom, their possessions, and even their lives.
 (2) What spiritual benefits would the disciples receive?
-If they were lying about the resurrection, they would be punished by God and spend eternity in hell.
+If they were lying about the resurrection, they would be punished by God and perish eternally.
 (3) What are the chances that the fearful disciples would suddenly have the courage to sneak by the guards and steal the body of their tortured leader?
 If they feared the Roman authorities while Jesus was living, wouldn’t that fear increase after his horrific death?
 (4) It is foolish to think that the disciples could remove the massive rock and carry the body away without the guards noticing.
 (5) Can you imagine thieves taking the time to unwrap the grave clothes in the tomb?
 Surely they would have waited until they got to a secure place to do that.
 (6) If the disciples stole the body while the guards slept (Matthew 28:13), how could the guards have known that the disciples were responsible?

 There are other theories as well.
 For instance, some say that the disciples did not really see Jesus resurrected, but suffered from hallucinations.
 That is not reasonable, however, considering the fact that over 500 people saw him at once (1 Corinthians 15:6).
 Can you imagine how much weight 500 witnesses would carry in a court of law?
 This is not to mention the other appearances recorded in Scripture.